What is there to do in Dingle? Too many things to count.

 Other sites – all very popular and worth seeing are – the Gallarus Oratory, the drive around Slea Head, Kilmalkedar Church with its ogham stone, the famine cottages, the Folk Concerts at St. James Church (just off Main Street – cemetery there is also interesting), the coastal forts and the bee hive huts.
 All worth seeing and are in the guide books, as well as known by the locals.

 I was going to put this interpretive centre on the top ten list.
 I enjoyed my visits there.
-But after reviewing the site, I see that they don’t accept credit cards.
-This is a pet peeve of mine with Ireland attractions.
+But the fact that the Centre doesn’t accept credit cards is a huge negative for me and for the guests that I bring to Dingle.
+It wouldn’t cause me not to go, or not bring them, but it’s a pet peeve of mine with Ireland attractions.
 Credit Cards are the safest, easiest and form of payment for American travelers.
 I travel to Ireland annually.
 Paying with my cards helps me keep track of expenses, earns me points and is very convenient.
 Last September my wallet stolen in Dublin.
 I had 70 euros in it and that was gone forever.
 But I was able to cancel my credit cards in one evening, incur no charges and have new cards delivered to a future destination (Enniskillen) within 48 hours.
 That’s the way to travel.

 I see the refusal to accept credit cards in order to save on the fees as short sighted.
 Credit card fees are a cost of doing business, especially if you receive foreign travelers.
 I’m no longer patronizing places that don’t accept cards and I’m not putting those sites on our tours.
 However, you may be okay with it, and in that case the Blasket Centre may be a meaningful stop.